joshvillbrandt/goprohero/README.md

 During the development of this library, we discovered that there are two entirely different methods for communicating with a GoPro wirelessly.
 The first method is an HTTP protocol  intended for the iOS and Android applications.
 In this scenario, the camera creates an ad-hoc network that a client device can connect to.
 A second method is available for the GoPro Wifi Remote.
 In this scenario, the remote creates an infrastructure network that multiple GoPros can connect to.
 While the infrastructure mode would seem ideal for communicating with multiple cameras simultaneously, it is much more difficult to interface with (it doesn't appear to be using standard TCP/IP) and lacks the complete functionality that the first method has (can't download files or view the live preview.)
 For these reasons, this library uses the ad-hoc/HTTP method.

+This project also produced the [wireless](https://github.com/joshvillbrandt/wireless) Python library to simply connecting to multiple cameras across platforms.

 ## Setup

 Install the `gopro` library and optional OpenCV library: